decathorpe/enerpy/README.md

 num2 = Num(0, 0)  # number object, initialised with value and standard error of 0
 ```

-`Num` objects can be printed simply by invoking the `.prnt()` method on them.
+As of version 0.1.0, a `Num` object can be printed like any other object - or by invoking the `.prnt()` method on it.
-Evaluating a `Num` object is possible but returns only the object itself.
+Evaluating a `Num` object is possible (for compatibility with other classes) but returns only the object itself.

 ### `NumList`